sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Screen Backlit ✔ (But brightness control only works manually, descripte below; Backlight work as in Linux distros) ** For using brightness control: pressing "Pause" (up backlit ☀+) and "Lock Scroll" (down Backlit ☼-).

-Battery Stats & Charge level ✔
+Battery Stats & Charge level ✔ (But for ACPI modifications, may have some of battery drain)

 Hibernate ✔ (If you did Dualboot with Windows, works partially in this OS)

+Bluetooth ✔ (Fully working now *see releases*)

 WLAN ✔ (Always that you have an Intel Dual Band *support table below*):